tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. index:: big-o
 .. index:: growth rate

-In more rigorous terms, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size approaches a theoretical upper bound of infinity.
-It is used to classify an algorithm as a function, ``f(n)``, which will never grow faster than the upper bound of the complexity function, ``g(n)``.
+Speaking more rigorously, Big-O is a notation for describing the **growth rate** of a time complexity function as its input size approaches a theoretical upper bound of infinity.
+The time complexity function serves as an approximate model for the behavior of the actual algorithm classified by it.

+In mathematical terms it is used to describe an algorithm as a function, ``f(n)``, which will never grow faster than its representative complexity function, ``g(n)``, taken at an input size approaching infinity.

 ..
   IDEA: how to fit in that these big-o values are like surrogates/proxies used to model an algorithm